Tinkles/test/README.md

 # test
-learning is both fun and inspiring
+learning is both fun and inspiring,

+but you know.